 Gerry Keegan followed his assist with a brilliant point to give Kildare a 2-3 to 0-5 lead after 13 minutes.

 After a point at each end, Clare closed the gap to two before a Gerry Keegan score restored their three-point advantage.
-In between those exchanges of white flags was a stellar save from Paddy McKenna to deny Shane Meehan a certain goal.
+In between those exchanges of white flags was a stellar save from Paddy McKenna to deny Shane Meehan a certain goal and one which drew the ire of Brian Lohan who urged his corner-forward to take his point next time around.

 A Senan Dunford point with the final play of the half made this 2-8 to 0-12 at half-time in favour of The Lilies.
 It was a scrap in the opening half and one that the Kildare players approached with no fear and instead absolutely relished the prospect, and they were well worth their half-time lead.